gaobobo/MicroPy_PlantMonitor/README.md

 If you had a flashed MicroPython board, jump and see next chapter.
 But too old firmware may cause unknown problem, recommending use latest firmware.

-For official ESP8266 flash guide, see
+For official ESP8266 flashing guide, see
 [Getting started with MicroPython on the ESP8266](https://docs.micropython.org/en/latest/esp8266/tutorial/intro.html).

-For other boards' flash guide, see [MicroPython downloads](https://micropython.org/download/).
+For other boards' flashing guide, see [MicroPython downloads](https://micropython.org/download/).

 As for my experience, MicroPython on ESP8266 may cannot start up sometimes.
 If board have any problems when connect terminal or copy programs, re-flash firmware.